25 Biggest College Football Rivalries – 2026

 24) Lafayette-Lehigh

-These two small private schools are located just 17 miles apart.
-They鈥檝e met a total of 159 times and didn鈥檛 miss a matchup between 1897 and 2020鈥攚hich makes it the most-played rivalry and the longest uninterrupted annual series in college football鈥檚 history.
+These two small private schools in Pennsylvania’s Lehigh Valley are located just 17 miles apart.
+They’ve met a total of 161 times and didn’t miss a matchup between 1897 and 2020, which makes it the most-played rivalry and the longest annual series in college football history.
+Lafayette leads the all-time series 82-74-5, though Lehigh has taken the last two meetings, including a 42-32 win in November 2025.

 25) Auburn-Georgia

-This Deep South rivalry goes back to 1892.
-Georgia has the slight edge in terms of overall record (63-56-8), in part thanks to its current six-game winning streak.
+This Deep South rivalry, known as the Deep South’s Oldest Rivalry, goes back to 1892.
+Georgia has the slight edge in terms of overall record (66-56-8), in part thanks to a current nine-game winning streak that matches the longest run by either side in the history of the series.

 Best College Football Rivalries – Additional Resources